abheektripathy/TokenPass/README.md

 # TokenPass

-A token gated website basically, you own a particular token you get to access the website's content.
+A npm package to initialise a next.js project with auth with token gating with thirdweb's sdk and metamask. you own a particular token you get to access the website's content.
-Hail Thirdweb's SDK's

 <img width="1131" alt="image" src="https://user-images.githubusercontent.com/90976669/201639031-a4318a5b-997a-4c5b-8a38-6e3a1116b9bb.png">